Feelings can overwhelm kids, especially difficult ones to process. Read these children’s books about feelings to help your child cope.

 - How Teaching Kids about Emotions Reduces Misbehavior

-Want even more book ideas?
-Join my newsletter and download my Read Aloud Book List!
+Free resource: Want even more book ideas?
+Join my newsletter and grab your copy of the Read Aloud Book List!
 You’ll get hundreds of favorite selections to read aloud with your kids.
 Get it below—at no cost to you: